EricThomson/PySideSummer/README.md

     drawPolygon(QtGui.QPolygon([QtCore.QPoint(x1, y1), QtCore.QPoint(x2,y2)]))

 9. Replace deprecated `QMatrix` and `.matrix()` with 'QTransform' and '.transform()` (Chapter 12).
 10. Replace the single line:

         self.assetView.selectionModel().currentRowChanged.connect(self.assetChanged)

  With the two lines:

         selectionModel = self.assetView.selectionModel()
         selectionModel.currentRowChanged.connect(self.assetChanged)

  This seems to be due to a bug in PySide (Chapter 15).

-11. I could only find sqlite by adding the following before the line `QtSql.QSqlDatabase.addDatabase("QSQLITE")`:
+11. I could only find sqlite by adding the following before `QtSql.QSqlDatabase.adDatabase("QSQLITE")`:

 	site_pack_path = site.getsitepackages()[1]
     QtGui.QApplication.addLibraryPath('{0}\\PySide\\plugins'.format(site_pack_path))

 This uses the `site` package, so be sure to `import site`.
 Not sure how platform-dependent this problem